menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Installer Questions
 ^^^^^^^^^^^^^^^^^^^

-Here are the questions asked by the installer that pertain to Men&Mice DNS Server Controller:
+During the installation process, the installer will prompt you with questions related to the Men&Mice DNS Server Controller.
+Be prepared to answer the following:

   * Do you want to install the Men&Mice DNS Server Controller?
   * Are you running named in a chroot() environment?
   * What is the chroot() directory?
   * Where is the BIND configuration file?
-  * Would you like the DNS Server Controller to run name-checkconf to verify changes when editing advanced server and zone options?
+  * Would you like the DNS Server Controller to run ``name-checkconf`` to verify changes when editing advanced server and zone options?
-  * Where is named-checkconf?
+  * Where is ``named-checkconf`` located?
-  * The installer needs to rearrange the files in <directory> and restart the name server.
+  * The installer needs to rearrange the files in ``<directory>`` and restart the name server.
 A backup will be created.
 Is this OK?
   * Enter the user and group names under which you want to run the Men&Mice DNS Server Controller.
 This must be the user which is running named.
   * Where would you like to install the Men&Mice external static zone handling utilities?
   * Where do you want to install the Men&Mice Server Controller binaries?